marcodev01/aws-fargate-parse/README.md

 1. Create plan to destroy infrastructure: `terraform plan -destroy -var-file="secrets.tfvars" -var-file="terraform.tfvars" -out="tfdestroy.plan"`
 1. Delete images from ECR (otherwise destruction of ECR by terraform will fail)
 1. Destroy infrastructure by: `terraform apply tfdestroy.plan`
-1. If necessery delete manually protocol groups in CloudWatch
+1. If necessery delete manually left over protocol groups in CloudWatch

 # App hosting
 - The PWA (Progressive Web App) is hosted with [AWS Amplify](https://aws.amazon.com/de/amplify/).
 The service is configured by terraform in this setup.
-You need to specify a *repository url* and *acess key* in `*.tfvars`.
-The build and deployment is automatically managed by Amplify (except on infrastructure setup - see [Known issues](#known-issues)).
+You need to specify a ***repository url*** and ***acess key*** in `*.tfvars`.
+The build and deployment is automatically managed by Amplify (exception for infrastructure setup - see [Known issues](#known-issues)).
-- If you need to serve static ressources only, you can specify serving endpoints with expressJS which parse server is runned on.
-See: parse-server-example project.
+- If you need to serve static ressources only, you can specify serving endpoints on your Parse Server with [expressJS](https://expressjs.com/) which Parse Server is mounted on.
-    - Alternatively you can use AWS S3 with SSL/TLS secured CloudFront (Improved performance).
+    - Alternatively you can use AWS S3 with SSL/TLS secured CloudFront - for better response time.
 Reference: https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html.

-Delete or replace the terraform *amplify module* for project tailored App setup.
+Delete or replace the terraform *amplify module* for project tailored App setup without PWA.

 # Known issues